-Welcome to another Wacky Wednesday project – crafting a natural Christmas.
+Welcome to another Wacky Workshops project – crafting a natural Christmas.

 I love all the sparkle and glitz of the season and it just wouldn’t be the same without some glitter and tinsel.